Skip to content

 Fair market value comes from comparing other properties in the same area.
 These values are used in appraisals and other records.
 The fair market value may differ from a tax-assessed value.

-Factors that Determine Property Values in New Jersey
+What Factors Determine Property Values in New Jersey

 • Location - Desirable neighborhoods with location-specific attractions such as good school districts, suburban areas, recreational activities, and transportation options often command higher property values.

-• Size - Bigger homes and plot sizes in New Jersey often value higher.
+• Size - Bigger homes and plot sizes in New Jersey are often valued higher.

-• Condition - When it comes to homes, those with modern amenities that are well maintained often command higher values.
+• Condition - Homes with modern amenities and well-maintained maintenance often command higher values.
 Smart homes are also on the rise in popularity and price.

 Property records are public, so anyone can request and review them.
 If you buy or sell property, your name and address will appear in public property records.
 Other information may also appear, depending on the type of record and the entity in charge of them.